Tom Moore (actor): Personal life

 In 1914, he married silent star Alice Joyce, with whom he had a daughter, Alice Moore (1916–1960), who acted in six films with her father from 1934 to 1937.
 While in New York City on New Year's Eve 1920, Moore met the young French actress Renée Adorée.
-A whirlwind romance ensued and six weeks after their meeting, on February 12, 1921, they were married at his home in Beverly Hills.
+A whirlwind romance ensued, and six weeks after their meeting, on February 12, 1921, they married at his home in Beverly Hills.
 The marriage lasted only a few years.
-In 1931, Moore was married a third time, to actress Eleanor Merry.
-His brother, Owen Moore, was also an actor, and was married to Mary Pickford.
+In 1931, Moore married a third time, to actress Eleanor Merry.
+His brother, Owen Moore, also an actor, was married to Mary Pickford.

 The Great Depression saw many studios close and much consolidation as the motion picture industry went through tough times.
 Moore retired from the screen in the mid-1930s.
 Ten years later, he returned to act in minor supporting roles.

 Tom Moore died of cancer at age 71 in Santa Monica, California.
 He has a star on the Hollywood Walk of Fame at 1640 Vine Street.